joshfuchs/joshfuchs.github.io/_posts/2022-12-02-Visualizing_World_Energy_Consumption.md

 ![US energy consumption over time for fossil, nuclear, and renewable types](/docs/assets/energy_consumption_us_three_types.png)

-This is not particualarly intersting at this point.
+This is not particularly interesting at this point.
 The differences in these values are too large, and the changes too small, to quickly understand the story.

 We need a better story to tell.
 Let's consider some of the other infomration in our dataframe.
 Let's look at including ```gdp```, ```per_capita_electricity```, or ```population```.